IBM/universal-connectors/filter-plugin/logstash-filter-mssql-guardium/AWSMSSQL_README.md

 			f.
 Click on Add rule button and add following two rules for MSSQL.
 				I. Select type MSSQL from first drop down, in source column keep custom as default, click on search icon and select rule ‘0.0.0.0/0’.
 				II.
 Select type MSSQL from first drop down, in source column keep custom as default, click on search icon and select rule ‘::/0’.
 			g.
-We will be requiring “Microsoft MSSQL Management Studio” to connect with the database and do DB operations.
-To connect with DB, use endpoint and port which we will get under ‘Connectivity & security’ tab in rds instance.
+"Microsoft SQL Management Studio" must connect with the database and do DB operations.
+To connect with the database, use the endpoint and port from the Connectivity & security tab in the RDS instance.

 	3. Assign parameter group to database instance.